-You must understand that speeding tickets in the Old Dominion state are quite serious, resulting in expensive fines and points against your driving record.
+You must understand that speeding tickets in Virginia are quite serious, resulting in expensive fines and points against your driving record.
 Additionally, if you drive at extremely high speeds, you may be charged with reckless driving, punishable by increased fines and even a jail sentence.

 Virginia speeding tickets also lead to the following DMV demerit points, which will remain on your driving record for five years and affect auto insurance rates: